 However, decision-making could be easy if you’d think about what’s right for you.
 But we understand that this situation has caused you a whirlwind of emotions.
 And it’s expected that you’re confused and don’t know what’s right for you anymore.

-After all, it’s hard to unlove a person that you have spent so much time and memories with.
+After all, unloving someone you have spent so much time and memories with is hard.

-1. You’re partner is not sorry for the betrayal
+1. Your partner is not sorry for the betrayal

 If your spouse doesn’t show remorse after betraying you, they implicitly tell you the relationship is over.
-Words are free, and if they can’t be brave enough to consider your feelings, don’t ever think that the relationship will get any better.
+Words are free; if they can’t be brave enough to consider your feelings, don’t ever think the relationship will get any better.

 Showing signs of remorse will help you move on from the betrayal.
 Your beloved did a terrible act to the marriage, and it’s your partner’s responsibility to make it up to you.
-If your partner keeps blaming the other person for what happened, don’t expect an apology.
+Don’t expect an apology if your partner blames the other person for what happened.

 2. They refused to see a counselor for marriage counseling

-One way of knowing when to walk away after infidelity is by asking them to get counseling with you.
+One way to know when to walk away after infidelity is by asking them to get counseling.
 If they refuse, they are not interested in fixing the marriage.

-Communication is the key to every relationship.
+Communication is the key to maintaining a healthy relationship.
 Counseling will help both spouses communicate their feelings both before and after infidelity.
-A partner who refuses an open discussion only means that they are no longer interested in making the relationship work.
+A partner who refuses an open discussion only means they are no longer interested in making the relationship work.

 3. You get tired of fixing the relationship

-The pain of infidelity never goes away.
-We just learned to numb it down, especially if betrayal is a recurring incident.
-If you don’t care if they are sorry or not, or marriage counseling doesn’t interest you anymore, it’s an indicator that you’ve had enough.
+If you don’t care if they are sorry or not, or marriage counseling doesn’t interest you anymore, it indicates you’ve had enough.

 Once you get tired of fixing the relationship, you’ve already reached the finish line of your marriage.
 This means that you no longer want to put in an effort.
 If this is the case, it’s time to pack up.
 You deserve happiness elsewhere.

-4. Your partner still connected with the third-party
+4. Your partner is still connected with the third-party

 Even though they have shown remorse and attended counseling with you, you’ll be in pain again if they are still connected with their cheating partner.
-If this happens, everything was an act, and they only did those things to avoid the drama.
+If this happens, everything is an act; they only do those things to avoid drama.

 The trust that you’ve to rebuild becomes useless.
 Even if their connection is innocent, sure, this would cause you sleepless nights.
 Do you want to live a life without peace of mind?
-If no, then that’s how you know when it’s time to go away.
+If not, that’s how you know when it’s time to go away.

 First of all, it’s your spouse who betrays the sanctity of marriage.
 You should not steer the relationship alone to keep it back.
 If there’s one person that should make the most effort, it’s the cheating spouse.

 It takes two to tango.
-If they don’t have any share in putting things back, how sure are you that they are committed this time?
+If they don’t have any share in restoring things, how sure are you that they are committed this time?